 So apart from music, which I adore, I’ve always been fiddling around with various forms of expression, from the most low-tech to the whole geeky stuff.
 From pencil drawings to image recognition software in interactive installations.
 From photography to animation, to moviemaking.
 Audio, visual and interactive arts and media seem to be deeply embedded in me.
 I have throughout the years been involved in many kinds of projects.
 Sometimes paid, mostly not, and usually done in my spare time.
 Although I am earning my living as a UX designer, if you ever should be in need of any expertise in illustration, storyboarding, photo editing, storytelling, movie or music production et. al., do not by all means hesitate to contact me.

-Here is a small selection of things I’ve done in the past:
+Here is a small selection of things I’ve done in the past, and if you like, you can visit my web page dedicated to my newer artworks:

 I have written a short story, a Scandinavian dystopia if you will, about two brothers, who in a near future are trying to escape from an organisation that wants to take them away from their family.
 You can read more about the story here.